douer423/douer423.github.io/_posts/2022-09-11-How-to-install-Ruby-on-CentOS-7.md

 ---
-title: How to intall Ruby on CentOS7
+title: How to intall Ruby on CentOS 7
 author: frank
 date: 2022-09-11 11:51:00 +0800
-categories: [Ruby,Tutorial]
+categories: [Operating System,CentOS]
-tags: [installation]     # TAG names should always be lowercase
+tags: [installation,linux practices]     # TAG names should always be lowercase
 render_with_liquid: false
 ---